 Marine plants are protected

-All marine plants in Queensland (including mangroves, seagrass, salt couch and samphires) are protected.
+All marine plants in Queensland (including mangroves, seagrass, marine algae, salt couch and samphires) are protected.
 The protection applies over all tenures, including privately owned land.

 The removal, damage or destruction of marine plants requires authorisation through a development approval or through demonstrated compliance with accepted development requirements.

-Unacceptable damage to marine plants and habitat include:
+Unacceptable damage to marine plants or habitat includes undertaking unauthorised development, and: